ethereumjs/ethereumjs-monorepo/README.md

 The second option is by passing the option `common` set to an instance of [ethereumjs-common](https://github.com/ethereumjs/ethereumjs-common)' Common.
 This is specially useful for custom networks or chains/hardforks not yet supported by `ethereumjs-common`.
 You can see en example of this in [./examples/custom-chain-tx.ts](./examples/custom-chain-tx.ts).

+## Istanbul Support

+Support for reduced non-zero call data gas prices from the `Istanbul` hardfork ([EIP-2028](https://eips.ethereum.org/EIPS/eip-2028)) has been added to the library along with the `v2.1.1` release.

 # EIP-155 support

 `EIP-155` replay protection is activated since the `spuriousDragon` hardfork.
 To disable it, set the